 Cutting Your Hair After Your Donor Area Has Healed

 You can cut your hair as normal after you have passed day 14 following your hair transplant.
-Your donor area should have healed fully following surgery by this point.
+Your donor area should have healed fully following surgery by this point, provided you have followed our FUE aftercare and recovery guidelines.

 Redness In Your Donor Area After A Hair Transplant